Axis MF gets new head in B Gopkumar, CEO Chandresh Nigam steps down

-B Gopkumar, managing director and chief executive officer at Axis Securities, has taken over as the new CEO of Axis Mutual Fund after Chandresh Nigam stepped down from the post of CEO.
+Axis Securities's managing director and chief executive officer (CEO), B Gopkumar has taken over as the new CEO of Axis Mutual Fund after Chandresh Nigam stepped down from the post of CEO.
 Axis Mutual handled assets worth Rs 2.48 lakh crore as on December 31, 2022.

 Axis Mutual Fund has been entangled in the front-running scandal that came to light in 2022.
 Following the news, its former chief dealer Viresh Joshi was suspended after he was found guilty in an internal investigation.
 Following this, income tax raids were conducted at Joshi’s premises.
 In response, Joshi sued his former employer for wrongful termination.